 Pearls develop inside of an oyster over a period of two to four years, resulting in cultured or cultivated pearls.
 The process of producing the majority of cultured pearls takes place in lakes, rivers, and bodies of freshwater within China.

 White South Sea Pearls often grow into exceptionally large diameters.
 People prize these glorious pearls for their color and luster.
 Farmers grow them in the very deep-sea waters off the coast of Australia, and they find large pearls to be very rare.

 Golden South Sea Pearls:

 These prized pearls can grow very large and people prize them for their deep and dark tones.
 They usually find them in deep-sea waters off the coast of the Philippines.

 Black Tahitian Pearls:

-The vast variety of colors of Tahitian pearls boast is because they are found in a rainbow spectrum, and can be found from iridescent green to peacock to stunning black.
-Tahitian pearls grow in many places, but only those grown in French Polynesia may be called Tahitian pearls.
+Tahitian pearls boast a vast variety of colors because they grow in a rainbow spectrum and range from iridescent green to peacock to stunning black.
+Although Tahitian pearls grow in many places, only those cultivated in French Polynesia can be referred to as Tahitian pearls.

 There is a lot to learn about Keshi pearls, and to speak of them without their species of mollusks or geographic location makes the term Keshi nondescript.
 You can learn all you need to know about Keshi pearls, here, on Wikipedia.
 In short terms, Keshi pearls are the source of the luster of other pearls, nacre-pronounced (Nake er), which is also known as mother of pearl.